Bernard Epton: Legal career and other work

 After the war, Epton graduated from DePaul University College of Law and became a successful attorney specializing in insurance law.
 He became a partner of a firm alongside his brother, Saul A. Epton and attorney James E. Dwork.
 His brother Saul would later become a Cook County judge in 1959 and was a close friend of Gov. George Ryan.
-Epton worked as a senior partner at the downto.wn Chicago law firm of Epton, Mullin & Druth.
+Epton worked as a senior partner at the downtown Chicago law firm of Epton, Mullin & Druth.

 Epton served as president of the Decalogue Society of Lawyers, president of the South Shore Chamber of Commerce, and vice president of the Jane Dent Home for the Aged.

 Political career

 Early politics

-In 1947, Bernard was part the Draft Eisenhower movement and co-founded a non-profit with Joseph A. Moller, an executive at Pure Oil Co. and a World War II pilot and veteran, and Harry G. Johnson.
+In 1947, Bernard was part of the Draft Eisenhower movement and co-founded a non-profit with Joseph A. Moller, an executive at Pure Oil Co. and a World War II pilot and veteran, and Harry G. Johnson.
 Their objective was to gather campaign funds for Dwight D. Eisenhower, former Chief of Staff of the United States Army, to contest the presidency of the United States.
 During this time Epton was president of the Illinois Republican Veterans League which started after World War I and they had collected 3,500 signatures and $16,000 in donations as campaign funds.
 After Eisenhower announced he wouldn't run for the 1948 presidential election, their non-profit returned the funds back to the contributors.

 Later in 1948, Epton served as the campaign manager for Harry S. Ditchburne, a candidate for Cook County state's attorney.
 They received an endorsement from Nicholas J. Bohling, the South Shore alderman for Chicago's 7th Ward.
 Bohling, who later become a Cook County Circuit Court judge, held the alderman position from 1943 to 1971, believed to be the longest tenure for a Republican in the Chicago City Council.
 In 1949, he was elected to the board of governors of the State of Illinois Young Republican organizations and represented the Second Congressional district.